avelino/avelino.run/content/blog/2025-04-21-the-power-of-two-days-neuroscience-behind-the-48-hour-rule-for-effective-feedback.md

 ---
 date: "2025-04-21"
+draft: false
 title: "The Power of Two Days: Neuroscience Behind the 48-Hour Rule for Effective Feedback"
 tags: ["constructive feedback" ,"neuroscience and leadership" ,"how to give feedback" ,"people management" ,"timing of feedback"]
 description: "Feedback given within 48 hours after an event is more effective, empathetic, and constructive.
-This article explores the neuroscience behind this optimal window, grounded in David Rock’s Your Brain at Work"
+This article explores the neuroscience behind this optimal window, grounded in David Rock's Your Brain at Work"
 url: "/the-power-of-two-days-neuroscience-behind-the-48-hour-rule-for-effective-feedback"
 img: "/blog/the-power-of-two-days-neuroscience-behind-the-48-hour-rule-for-effective-feedback.png"
 ---